bmlindor/TTVFaster.jl/README.md

 Period is the mean orbital period, e is the eccentricity, and omega is the longitude of periastron.

 ### Example
-The examples/ directory contains the file kepler62ef_planets.txt, a comma-separated set of 10 parameters that describe a system with two planets similar to Kepler-62e/f.
+The file kepler62ef_planets.txt in the examples/ directory contains a comma-separated set of 10 parameters that describe a system with two planets similar to Kepler-62e/f.

 ``` julia